ukparliament/Orchestration/readme.md

 Settings.ps1 script generates task variables that are used by ARM templates (*loop.json) to create workflows.
 Name property is reused accross Logic Apps, scheduler jobs and Azure Functions.
 There are some additional workflows that override defualt ones.

 ## Functions ##
-Functions may be associated with different areas, inluding:
+Functions may be associated with a variety of areas, including:
-* the infrasture, as with `GraphDBBackup`;
+* the infrastructure, as with `GraphDBBackup`;
 * helping to process the data retrieved, as with `JsonKeyToArrayConverter`;
+* providing a consistent way tasks are performed, as with `LogicAppsErrorMessageLog` or `QueueMessagesRetrieval`
 * the data, as with `TransformationTerritory`.

 Code (C#) that extends functionality of Logic Apps.
 In order to run it locally local.settings.json file has to be added to the project.